David Icke adopts and epitomizes the 1980s shell suitApril 21, 2019

 Where to find your 1980s shell suit

 For an old-school original 80s shell suit, check out Etsy and browse the hundreds of options available to you.
-You are sure to find something that catches your eye and epitomizes your vision of the perfect 1980s shell suit fancy dress costume.
+You are sure to find something that catches your eye and epitomizes your vision of the perfect outfit for fancy dress costume.

 Rocking your 1980s shell suit today